CatAraujoo/42_Piscine/README.md

 | C13      | Not started | C | Binary Search Trees |

 # Rushs and Exams
+Exams are an integral part of the 42 Piscine.
+They are designed to test your understanding of the concepts learned and your ability to solve problems under time constraints.
+Each exam consists of multiple exercises that you must complete within a set time limit.

 | Type  | Name | Grade | Status
 |  :---:   |  :---:  |  :---:  | :---:  |